lamansky/conscript.js/readme.md

 ### 0.1.0 ⇒ Master

 * A complete Conscript call now involves 3 function calls instead of 2.
 The first function call is an opportunity to specify global settings, e.g. `require('conscript')(globalSettings)`.
 The only modification necessary to migrate your existing code is to change `require('conscript')` to `require('conscript')()`.
+* Regular expression literals are now disabled by default, to protect against [ReDoS](https://en.wikipedia.org/wiki/ReDoS) attacks when dealing with user input.
+Enabling them requires the `allowRegexLiterals` option to be set to `true`.

 ### 0.0.0 ⇒ 0.1.0